aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xps-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to ODT on Android via Java" h2="Convert XPS to ODT in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate XPS to ODT conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert XPS file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to ODT.
+<h2>Why to Convert</h2>
+XPS to ODT conversion is a useful feature for mobile apps.
+ODT is an open document format that is used for text documents, spreadsheets, presentations, and other documents.
+It is a widely used format and is supported by many applications.

+<h2>How Aspose.Total helps for XPS to ODT Conversion</h2>
+Aspose.Total for Android Java is a package that provides two APIs for XPS to ODT conversion.
+The first API is Aspose.PDF for Android via Java, which can be used to convert XPS files to DOC.
+The second API is Aspose.Words for Android Java, which can be used to render DOC to ODT.
+This package provides a comprehensive solution for XPS to ODT conversion in mobile apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}